iggredible/Learn-Vim/ch27_vimscript_functions.md

 " returns "Tasty pastry"
 ```

-`a:` is one of the variable scopes mentioned in the previous chapter.
+`a:` is one of the variable scopes mentioned in the last chapter.
 It is the formal parameter variable.
 It is Vim's way to get a formal parameter value in a function.
 Without it, Vim will throw an error:

 ```
 function!
 Tasty(food)